Ex-Brazil and Real Madrid defender Marcelo announces retirement

-Former Brazil and Real Madrid defender Marcelo has retired from football, the 36-year-old announced on Thursday.
+Former Brazil and Real Madrid defender Marcelo announced his retirement from football on Thursday, bringing the curtain down on a trophy-laden career that included five Champions League triumphs.

 He also made 58 appearances for Brazil, winning the Confederations Cup in 2013 plus a silver medal at the 2012 Summer Olympics and bronze in 2008.